Plumsail/forms-docs/Public/how-to/notes-on-an-image.rst

 - replace 'Attachments0' and 'Signature0' with the internal names of your 'Attachment' field and 'Ink Sketch' control;
 - specify the 'Ink Sketch' control canvas size in 'canvasSize' variable.

-You can download the form template |here|.
+You can |download this form| and import to the desktop designer.

 View submissions
 --------------------------------------------------